-51 Wall Street Journal (January 26, 2010), "U.K. to Crack Down on Tax Evasion in Developing Countries."

-52 Financial Times (January 19, 2010), "OECD hails tax haven crackdown."
+67 Wall Street Journal (January 26, 2010), "U.K. to Crack Down on Tax Evasion in Developing Countries."
+68 Financial Times (January 19, 2010), "OECD hails tax haven crackdown."

 Elena Salgado, Spain's minister of economy and financial affairs, and Didier Reynders, Belgium minister of financial affairs, signed a modification of the agreement between their two countries to prevent double taxation and tax evasion in the Income Tax and the Property Increment Tax as well as to prevent fraud and tax evasion in general.
 Belgium was one of a few EU states with legislation that recognizes bank secrecy.
 Following the efforts carried out by the G20, Belgium undertook to adapt its legislation to the current OECD standards as far as information exchange is concerned.
 The new agreement involves a considerable progress for tax fraud prevention and will play an important deterrent role as far as transactions involving international tax fraud are concerned.
-In Spain, the law enables the regularization of tax payers who have not met their fiscal duties within the legal period established.
-54 (December 4, 2009, States News Service)
+In Spain, the law enables the regularization of tax payers who have not met their fiscal duties within the legal period established.70 (December 4, 2009, States News Service)

 The Swiss government has asked its parliament to approve five new tax treaties as part of its effort to counter the stigma of being an international tax haven and said the deals should be subject to an optional referendum.
 The Swiss finance department said the initial batch of five revised double taxation agreements (DTAs) were with the United States, Denmark, France, Mexico and Britain.
 "The revised DTAs meet international standards relating to administrative assistance in tax matters.
 They provide numerous benefits for the Swiss economy," the department said.
 "The Federal Council is of the opinion that they should all be made subject to an optional referendum."
 The Swiss government had initially suggested only the first revised treaty should be voted upon in a referendum but this was met with a storm of criticism by those who oppose the weakening of strict banking secrecy.
-The finance department said the lower chamber should consider the agreements next spring and the government expected to submit a second batch of five agreements for approval before the end of January 2010.
-(November 27, 2009, Reuters News)
+The finance department said the lower chamber should consider the agreements for approval before the end of January 2010.71 (November 27, 2009, Reuters News)

 The UK's overseas territories and crown dependencies must improve standards on financial regulation and tax information-sharing and should broaden their tax base or face possible consequences, a UK treasury commissioned report said.
-The report also said that the UK government should discuss what its relationship and responsibilities will be to
+The report also said that the UK government should discuss what its relationship and responsibilities will be to them in the future, including what financial assistance it will provide in times of crisis, and how their risks exposures will be managed.
+The report was commissioned by the Treasury because of concerns raised by the financial crisis about the UK's ties with offshore centers, including tensions between the UK and the Isle of Man over the UK's decision to freeze the assets of Icelandic banks in the UK, including the Isle of Man

-53 Reuters News (December 10, 2009), "Caribbean finance to survive G20 pressure-Caricom."
+69 Reuters News (December 10, 2009), "Caribbean finance to survive G20 pressure-Caricom."

-54 States News Service (December 4, 2009), "Spain and Belgium Sign an Amended Double Taxation Agreement to Prevent Fiscal Fraud."
+70 States News Service (December 4, 2009), "Spain and Belgium Sign an Amended Double Taxation Agreement to Prevent Fiscal Fraud."

-55 Reuters News (November 27, 2009), "Swiss to consider referendums for all new tax deals."
+71 Reuters News (November 27, 2009), "Swiss to consider referendums for all new tax deals."